What is humulene? The herbal terpene found in cannabis

 But humulene isn’t just about how cannabis smells.
 It also plays a role in shaping how other aromas and flavours are perceived.
 That’s a big reason why breeders value it—it helps craft more complex and interesting aromatic experiences.

-A review published in the journal Planta Medica highlights that humulene, while known for its aromatic presence in essential oils, is notable for contributing to the distinctive character of various plant profiles.
+A review in the journal Planta Medica highlights that humulene, while recognised for its presence in essential oils, also plays an important role in shaping the distinctive profiles of many plants.

 What is cannabis?